lilab-bcb/cirrocumulus/docs/documentation.rst

 .. image:: images/lasso.gif

+The "Append to selection" button controls whether the lasso and brush tools append to the selection.

-Click the label button to toggle showing categorical labels on the embedding:
+Click the label button to toggle the visibility of categorical labels directly on the embedding:

 .. image:: images/labels.png